NICMx/FORT-validator/docs/doc/usage.md

 - **Default:** [`SOMAXCONN`](http://pubs.opengroup.org/onlinepubs/9699919799.2008edition/basedefs/sys_socket.h.html)
 - **Range:** 1--`SOMAXCONN`

 RTR server's listen queue length.
-It's the second argument of [`listen()`](http://pubs.opengroup.org/onlinepubs/9699919799.2008edition/functions/listen.html):
+It is the second argument of [`listen()`](http://pubs.opengroup.org/onlinepubs/9699919799.2008edition/functions/listen.html):

 > The backlog argument provides a hint to the implementation which the implementation shall use to limit the number of outstanding connections in the socket's listen queue.
 Implementations may impose a limit on backlog and silently reduce the specified value.
 Normally, a larger backlog argument value shall result in a larger or equal length of the listen queue.
 Implementations shall support values of backlog up to SOMAXCONN, defined in <sys/socket.h>.